satabin/nvim-scala-ide/README.md

 $ nix run github:satabin/nvim-scala-ide
 ```

-If you want to use pre-compiled versions (linux amd64 and macos arm64), you can [setup my cachix cache first](https://app.cachix.org/cache/satabin#pull).
+Pre-compiled versions (linux amd64 and macos arm64) are published to my [personal cachix cache](https://app.cachix.org/cache/satabin#pull).
 This way you will avoid compiling everything locally the first time.

 This flake is based on the following plugins:
  - [nvim-metals](https://github.com/scalameta/nvim-metals) for the language server part.